RateGain-logo-Vivid-Lavender

 Key Takeaways

-• Hotel PMS: Centralized software for front desk, reservations, housekeeping, and billing.
+• A Hotel PMS is the centralized hub for daily operations—managing reservations, check-ins, housekeeping, and billing.

 The hotel industry has undergone a major transformation in the past decade, largely driven by technology.
+Whether you are a revenue manager at a growing hotel chain or an independent property owner, understanding the core tools in your tech stack is critical.
 Hoteliers are now leveraging various tools and platforms to manage their operations, streamline processes, and boost revenue.
-Four such tools are Hotel PMS, Channel Manager, OTAs, and Booking Engine.
-In this blog post, we will discuss the difference between these four tools and their importance in the hotel industry.
+Four such tools/channels are Hotel PMS, Channel Manager, OTAs, and Booking Engine.
+In this blog post, we will discuss the difference between these four and their importance in the hotel industry.

 Hotel PMS (Property Management System)